unisport/sample/README.md

  extend the service so the products can also be created, edited and deleted.

-_You are welcome to use any thirdparty python web framework that you are familier with._
+_You are welcome to use any thirdparty python web framework that you are familiar with._